gdha/pi-stories/docs/pi-stories14.md

 In the side bar of Grafana click on the "Explore" button and select "Loki" in the upper left corner (of the service to use).

-Use Loki's "Log Lables" to select what you want to see - just play with it...
+Use Loki's "Log Labels" to select what you want to see - just play with it...

 ![](img/loki-log-labels.png)